marksherriff/cs4971-capstone/index.markdown

 - The projects will be up to the student teams.
 The main guiding principle is that the team shows that what they are building "fulfills a need."
 - The platform is up to you.
 Web, mobile, game... whatever makes sense for your project.
 The technology is up to you too!
 (The danger in this is NO support will be offered for many platforms / technologies...)
 - Teams will be three to four students.
 Students are highly encouraged to enroll for the class as a team as you will be able to choose your teammates.
 Solo students can enroll, but you will be placed on a team with other solo students.
-- Project management and deliverables will closely mirror what is done in CS 3240, including requirements elicitation, a requirements document, a design document, sprint reports, etc.
+- Project management and deliverables will closely mirror what is done in CS 3240, including requirements elicitation, a requirements document, a design document, sprint reports, etc.  Basically, picture the CS 3240 project, but with most of the guardrails taken off.
 - Student teams will jointly co-author the SEAS Technical Report, due at the end of the semester.
 Papers will follow standard ACM conference formatting and guidelines.

 __Logistics__